joel2048/Mini_Project_3/README.md

-Mini-Projet 3:
+# Mini-Projet 3

+- Design SQL Structure
+- Create CRUD endpoints
+- Tokens
+- Redis Cache

-Shop App for YuGiOh Cards
+## Shop App for YuGiOh Cards

 -	What was your design process?: